akshitbhalla/Fury-Road/README.md

-# Fury-Road
+### Arduino Code for an RC Car

-RC Car Code | PhaseShift
+Used at the PhaseShift competition at BMSCE.